gradle/gradle/subprojects/docs/src/docs/release/notes.md

 #### Kotlin library and applications

 The `init` task can generate a Kotlin library or application, using the `kotlin-library` or `kotlin-application` setup type.
+This was one of our top 10 most voted issues.

 #### Generated builds use recommended configurations